 Whilst darker colours make a room feel cosy and intimate, they also absorb light and that makes the space feel ultimately smaller.
 Choose light, cool colours and your room will appear larger.

 It’s also worth noting that having several different colours in a room breaks up the space and that can make it feel more compact.
 Try and incorporate furniture (like sofas and chairs) and drapes that are the same colour (or similar) to your walls.
-This will help everything blend together and make your space look larger.
+This will help everything blend together and make a small room feel larger.

 Are you considering buying a rooflight or roof lantern for your home?
 If you are, call Roof Maker on 0116 269 6297.
 Our rooflight experts will help you to choose the right solution for your needs.
 Alternatively, visit our showroom or get a quote online.